 When a toothache is mild, symptoms include a twinge sensation from cold, hot, or sweet.
 Severe toothaches lead to difficulties in biting, eating or drinking cold or hot foods, lying down, flying on an airplane, or diving.
 One may also experience earaches or headaches.

 If the toothache is mild, you can try using desensitizing toothpaste such as Sensodyne as well as avoiding cold, hot, or sweet foods.
 To relieve the pain, you can take 1 to 2 tablets of over-the-counter pain killer.
 Then visit the dentist for treatment.
 If the toothache is severe, swelling on the face or gum can occur as well as getting a fever.
 With these symptoms, see your dentist immediately.
 Root canal therapy or other therapy may be needed.

 What is latex-free endodontics?

 If you are allergic to latex, we have a latex-free treatment for root canal therapy.
-We have non-latex gloves, rubber dams and root canal filling materials available.
+We have non-latex gloves and latex-free rubber dams.
+We use biocompatible root canal filling materials.

 What are the alternatives to treatment?

 Once the dental pulp is diseased, the only alternative to root canal treatment is extraction.
 After an extraction, replacing the tooth with a bridge, implant, or partial denture is generally more costly than the root canal treatment and the crown.
 More importantly, you lose your natural tooth.